BlueM/Pashua-Binding-Python/Readme.md

 Overview
 ===========

-This is a Python 2 language binding (glue code) for using [Pashua](http://www.bluem.net/jump/pashua) from Python.
+This is a Python (version 2 or 3) language binding (glue code) for using [Pashua](http://www.bluem.net/jump/pashua) from Python.
 Pashua is a Mac OS X application for using native GUI dialog windows in various programming languages.

 This code can be found in a GitHub repository at https://github.com/BlueM/Pashua-Binding-Python.
 For examples in other programming languages, see https://github.com/BlueM/Pashua-Bindings.